VESNEO (latanoprostene bunod)

 FDA filing expected mid-2015 following positive top-line efficacy results from pivotal phase 3 studies

 VESNEO (latanoprostene bunod) is a nitric oxide-donating prostaglandin F2-alpha analog in phase 3 clinical development for the reduction of intraocular pressure (IOP) in patients with glaucoma and ocular hypertension.
 It was licensed to Bausch + Lomb by Nicox in March 2010.

 In September 2014, Bausch + Lomb and Nicox announced positive top-line results from the pivotal phase 3 studies conducted with VESNEO.
 These studies met their primary endpoint and showed positive results on a number of secondary endpoints.

-The primary endpoint of both studies, which will include a combined total of approximately 800 patients, is the reduction in mean IOP measured at specified time points during three months of treatment.
-The Phase 3 studies are pivotal for U.S. registration and will be conducted in North America and Europe.
+The pivotal phase 3 program includes two separate randomized, multicenter, double-masked, parallel-group clinical studies, APOLLO and LUNAR, designed to compare the efficacy and safety of VESNEO administered once daily (QD) against timolol maleate 0.5% administered twice daily (BID) in lowering IOP in patients with open-angle glaucoma or ocular hypertension.
+The primary endpoint of both studies, which include a combined total of 840 patients, was the reduction in mean IOP measured at specified time points during three months of treatment.
+The collection of patient safety data for a total of up to 12 months is still ongoing.
+The phase 3 studies are pivotal for U.S. registration and are being conducted in North America and Europe.

 In July 2013, Bausch + Lomb initiated two additional studies in Japan: JUPITER (Phase 3) and KRONUS (Phase 1).
 A confirmatory efficacy study is expected to be required for the Japanese registration of latanoprostene bunod.